 result.meta (type: Object)

 This field is present only if the operation succeeded.
 It contains metadata about the object that was fetched.
+If the specified key is not present in the bucket, the operation fails and key_not_found will be set in the error object.

 result.meta.id (type: string)